Don’t spend hours strolling around Poland’s capital, trying to find the best bars in Warsaw.

 Check out more on their official English website.

-Flipper is located at Kolejowa 8A, just behind the intersection of Kolwjowa and Przyokopowa
+Pinball Station is located at Kolejowa 8A, just behind the intersection of Kolwjowa and Przyokopowa

 Let’s face it, there are loads of bars and places to visit in just about any city you’ll visit.
 In the limited time you’ve got here, you don’t want to spend any of it trying to find the best bars in Warsaw, only to end up at a dive bar, paying for overpriced drinks.